Yaya Diallo: Biography

 The male children in Diallo's family had to live a nomadic life from age four to 21 years.
-Female children lived nomadically from age six until she was married at 16 or after.
+Female children lived nomadically from age six until marriage at 16 or after.

-To survive in nature, Yaya Diallo learned useful things: to be strong, to listen (for the sound of hungry lions, hyenas, etc.), to observe (for snakes, scorpions), to smell (deadly smells).
-He learned the paradox of nature which is: a plant near a poisonous plant often has an antidote for the poison.
+To survive in nature, Yaya Diallo learned useful things: to be strong, to listen for the sound of hungry lions and hyenas, to observe snakes and scorpions, and to smell deadly smells.
+He learned the paradox of nature: a plant near a poisonous plant often has an antidote for the poison.
 Many human diseases have their medications in nature.
-Yaya Diallo's knowledge included medications found in nature that can cure or stop the symptoms of some illnesses: diarrhea, flu, headaches, and the bites or stings of scorpions, snakes, bees, and wasps.
-His family bred cattle and sheep and were always moving, looking for some good place where the animals could get good grass and water and where insects would not transmit infectious diseases.
+Yaya Diallo's knowledge included medications found in nature that can cure or stop the symptoms of some illnesses, including diarrhea, flu, headaches, and the bites or stings of scorpions, snakes, bees, and wasps.
+His family bred cattle and sheep and were always moving, looking for good grass and water for the animals and places where insects would not transmit infectious diseases.
 They built temporary huts near villages.
 The women went to the villages to sell or trade dairy products and to buy rice, fish, and flour.

 Predators such as hyenas and lions attacked the animals and the shepherds would hunt them away.
-When an animal is killed, other animals would become stressed, and sometimes the shepherds called musicians to play so the predators went away.
+When an animal was killed, other animals would become stressed, and sometimes the shepherds called musicians to play so the predators went away.

-In nature, Diallo had time to observe and learn about animals (predators, birds, reptiles, herbivores, and all kinds of insects) and plants, as a result, Diallo was knowledgeable about biology and medical herbs.
+In nature, Diallo had time to observe and learn about animals, including predators, birds, reptiles, herbivores, and insects, and plants.
+As a result, Diallo was knowledgeable about biology and medical herbs.